sverrli/capstone/README.md

 includes opening prices, as well as high, low and closing prices.
 The data set can be found here: https://www.kaggle.com/camnugent/sandp500/home

+The data set contains 619 000 rows of data, one for each date for each company starting from February 2003 and going till Februar 2018.
+I will focus on closing prices, and pivot the dataframe to sort using date as the index, and give each company its own column.

+I will be using cross validation to split the data into training and test sets.

 I also have data sets containing financial figures for the same companies, which may or may not be used, depending on how the project develops and the time I have available.